lukashes/docker-infobip-mock/README.md

 ## Checking messages:

-Into your browser open http://localhost:5000/messages and you will be able to see all messages.
-If you want to delete it - just kill docker conteiner and run it again.
+In your browser open http://localhost:5000/messages and you will see all messages.
+If you want to delete it - just kill docker container and run it again.